AdobeDocs/workfront.en/help/classic/documents/workfront-dam-within-workfront/manage-docs-with-wf-dam.md

 You can save documents from Workfront to Workfront&nbsp;DAM.

-1. Go to the&nbsp;**Documents**&nbsp;tab for any object within Workfront, select the file that you want to save to Workfront DAM, then click **More**.

-1. Go to the Document tab for any object within Workfront, and select the fire you want to save to Workfront DAM.
+1. Go to the Document tab for any object within Workfront, and select the file you want to save to Workfront DAM.
 1. From the drop-down list, click&nbsp;**Send** **To.**
    ![DocMoreIcon.png](assets/docmoreicon-350x101.png)